Lwin Moe Aung

-Lwin Moe Aung (လွင်မိုးအောင်; born 10 December 1999) is a Burmese professional footballer who plays as an attacking midfielder or a winger for Thai League 2 club Rayong and the Myanmar national football team.
+Lwin Moe Aung (လွင်မိုးအောင်; born 10 December 1999) is a Burmese professional footballer who plays as an attacking midfielder or a winger for Thai League 2 club Mahasarakham SBT and the Myanmar national football team.

 He was once the youngest football player in the Myanmar football team for the SEA Games.
 He won the Best Male Youth Player Award at the 2018 Myanmar National League (MNL) Awards.

 Early life

 Lwin was born on 10 December 1999 in Thayet Tan village, Amarapura, Mandalay Region.
 He is the second child of three and he has one older sister and one younger brother.
 His father is a mushroom trader.
 He was crazy about football when he was young.
 He began joining local amateur football competitions that were held annually near Paleik Pagoda close to his village.
 Lwin studied in Sports and Physical Sciences Institution, Mandalay.

 Lwin played in midfield when he arrived at the Sports and Physical Sciences Institution.
 As he was having difficulties playing in midfield, he tried to get a chance to play on the right-wing, but the manager persuaded him to stay in the midfield, so he remained a midfielder.